-The Clinical Laboratory Services Reimbursement and Vulnerable Patient Discount Act seeks to enable clinical laboratories in New Jersey to provide discounts to certain patients, specifically those who are uninsured, underinsured, or facing financial hardship, without risking their reimbursement rates from NJ FamilyCare or breaching existing rebate prohibitions.
-The bill introduces definitions for key terms and establishes criteria for discount eligibility, emphasizing the need for continued access to essential laboratory services for vulnerable populations, particularly those impacted by substance use disorders.
+The Clinical Laboratory Services Reimbursement and Vulnerable Patient Discount Act seeks to enable clinical laboratories in New Jersey to provide discounts to uninsured, underinsured, or vulnerable patients without risking their reimbursement rates under the NJ FamilyCare program or breaching existing rebate prohibitions.
+The bill defines terms such as "financial hardship" and establishes criteria for offering discounts, particularly for individuals affected by substance use disorders.
+It modifies current regulations to clarify that laboratories can charge or accept lower amounts from non-NJ FamilyCare enrollees based on demonstrated financial hardship, ensuring that these actions do not impact their NJ FamilyCare reimbursement.

 Statutes affected: Introduced: 30:4D-17